Before Your Flight

 I’ve got a fever, and the only prescription…

-Electronics: For the unaware, Europe has a different electric grid voltage than American electricity.
-This can be problematic for some American devices.
-If you are bringing electronic devices to Europe and don’t want to buy a new one there, you might need to get a voltage converter.
+Electronics: For the unaware, Europe has a different electric grid voltage than American/Canadian electricity.
+This can be problematic for some electronic devices.
+If you are bringing these devices to Europe and don’t want to buy a new one there, you might need to get a voltage converter.
 Whenever I asked for a voltage converter at an electronics store, they would offer me a plug adapter.
 This will not work.
 It will destroy your electronic device and/or trip a breaker.*

 *Many modern devices have sophisticated capacitors that can regulate the incoming voltage.
 Things like your laptop charger and phone charger have a built-in block that regulates the voltage.
 You can charge these devices with the wrong voltage.
 It just charges slower in my experience.
 Considering the minimal cost difference between a voltage converter and plug adapter, it is worth it to use the voltage converter.